Censorship in India

 Censorship in India has taken various forms throughout its history.
-Although the Constitution of India de jure guarantees freedom of expression, de facto there are various certain restrictions on content, with an official view towards "maintaining communal and religious harmony", given the history of communal tension in the nation.
+Although de jure the Constitution of India guarantees freedom of expression, de facto there are various restrictions on content, with an official view towards "maintaining communal and religious harmony", given the history of communal tension in the nation.
 According to the Information Technology Rules 2011, objectionable content includes anything that "threatens the unity, integrity, defence, security or sovereignty of India, friendly relations with foreign states or public order".

-In 2021, the Freedom in the World report by Freedom House gave India a Civil Liberties Rating of 33/60.
-In the subcategories, India got a rating of 2/4 on 'free and independent media', 2/4 on 'individual's freedom to practice and express their religious faith or non-belief in public and private', and a score of 2/4 on 'academic freedom, and the educational system's freedom from extensive political indoctrination'.
-In 2016, the report Freedom by Freedom House gave India a press freedom rating of "Partly Free", with a Press Freedom Score of 41 (0-100 scale, lower is better).
-Analysts from Reporters Without Borders rank India 142nd in the world in their 2022 Press Freedom Index, classifying it as a "Difficult" situation.
+In 2024, the annual Freedom in the World report by Freedom House gave India an overall score of 66 out of 100, corresponding to a status of "partially free", with a Civil Liberties rating of 33 out of 60 and a score of 2 out of 4 for the specific question "Are there free and independent media?".
+The analysis specifically noted that this did not include conditions in Indian Kashmir, which was analysed separately and scored a much lower overall score of 26 out of 100 (status "not free"), with a Civil Liberties rating of 20 out of 60.
+This represents a continued worsening of conditions over the recent years; in comparison, in 2017 India was given an overall score of 77 out of 100 (status "free"), and a score of 42 out of 60 for civil liberties.

+According to the World Press Freedom Index (WPFI), a global analysis published by Reporters Without Borders (RSF), India's press freedom ranking has dropped from 140 out of 179 countries in 2019, to 161 out of 180 countries in 2023, classifying press freedom in India as being in a "serious" situation.

 Laws

 Obscenity

-Watching, listening or possessing pornographic materials is generally legal, however distribution of such materials is strictly banned.
-The Central Board of Film Certification allows release of certain films with sexual content (labelled A-rated), which are to be shown only in restricted spaces and to be viewed only by people of age 18 and above.
+Watching, listening to, or possessing pornographic materials is generally legal.
+However, distribution of such materials is strictly banned.
+The Central Board of Film Certification allows release of certain films with sexual content (labelled A-rated), which are to be shown only in restricted spaces, and are to be viewed only by people of age 18 and above.
 India's public television broadcaster, Doordarshan, has aired these films at late-night time slots.
-Films, television shows and music videos are prone to scene cuts or even bans, however, if any literature is banned, it is not usually for pornographic reasons.
+Films, television shows, and music videos are prone to scene-cuts or even bans.
+However, if any literature is banned, it is not usually for pornographic reasons.
 Pornographic magazines are technically illegal, but many softcore Indian publications are available through many news vendors, who often stock them at the bottom of a stack of non-pornographic magazines, and make them available on request.
 Most non-Indian publications (including Playboy) are usually harder to find, whether soft-core or hardcore.
 Mailing pornographic magazines in India from a country where they are legal is also illegal in India.
-In practice, the magazines are almost always confiscated by Customs and entered as evidence of law-breaking and are punishable, which then undergoes detailed scrutiny.
+In practice, the magazines are almost always confiscated by Customs, and are entered as evidence of law-breaking, and are punishable, and they undergo detailed scrutiny.